This page is intended to be a resource for our constituents to see the policies we have accomplished and those are we continually working on.

 - When Commissioners who have never been and will never go to your district yet are willing to override your vote, it makes the intention of having a District Commissioner obsolete.

 - Furthermore, we began updating our Wetlands Code on December 14, 2021.
 This was the first step in the process which is anticipated to end July 2023.
 We started by reviewing our existing ordinance.
 I voiced my concerns with the way we apply our current language in wetland protection, define classifications, review our development process, and more.

 - To fight this, please continue to show up and make your voices heard.
 All Commissioners respond to public pressure.

 Where we want to go

-- Have stronger protections for trees which are larger and older
+- Has stronger protections for trees which are larger and older

-- Incentivize preservation of as many trees as possible
+- Incentivizes preservation of as many trees as possible

-- Create tighter timelines for development once a permit is approved instead of allowing piles of fill dirt to sit for weeks and pollute our air and water
+- Creates tighter timelines for development once a permit is approved instead of allowing piles of fill dirt to sit for weeks and pollute our air and water

 - Every water body in Orange County is impaired.
 We are leading the charge on a stronger fertilizer ordinance supported by Sierra Club which would:

 - Disallow heavy use of nitrogen fertilizers during the Florida rainy season to prevent run-off or increase percentage of slow-releasing fertilizers